tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Endpoints SHOULD use receiver-provided CIDs in the order they were provided.
 Endpoints MUST NOT have more than one NewConnectionId message outstanding.

-If the client and server have negotiated the "connection_id" extension, either side can request a new CID using the RequestConnectionId message.
+If the client and server have negotiated using the "connection_id" extension, either side can request a new CID using the RequestConnectionId message.
+In general, implementations SHOULD use a new CID whenever sending on a new path and thus attempt to have enough spare CIDs available to do so.

 ~~~
     struct {